Greenwalls: Grow Your Own Privacy Screen

 Is the environment where your screen will be dry or boggy?
 Shady or full sun?
 Is the site vulnerable to strong winds or is it sheltered?
 Leach advises, “It is infinitely easier to choose a plant that is suited to your site, than it is to permanently modify your site to suit the plant.”

 Use an outdoor privacy screen in your yard in the same ways you would use a decorative room divider screen inside.
 They are perfect for defining spaces, hiding clutter and just adding an interesting decorative touch.
 An outdoor privacy screen offers your yard more than just a natural barricade.
 A row of decorative grasses that grows taller than your deck will sway in the breeze and soften any hard lines that exist between the deck and your landscaping.
 A hedge of hollies planted along the fence draws your eye to that attractive corner of your lawn with their glossy green leaves and bright red berries.
+We know someone who purchased and then planted some brilliant Yew hedging for their garden and it’s been incredible, so highly recommended.

 Know What You’re Getting Yourself Into